 When ceramics are glazed and number of new factors must be considered.
 Glaze fit is very important.
 Crazing is a defect that produces micro-cracks that provide convenient sites for failure when stresses occur.
 We have measured a 300% difference in fired strength between a poorly fitted glaze and a well fitted one.
 A white stoneware, for example, measured about 2500 psi with a crazing glaze, while a well fitted one measured 8000 psi.
 Care must be exercised not to have glaze under too much compression as this could produce shivering and contribute to spectacular failures for certain types of ware.

 People accustomed to working only with vitrified bodies are often surprised at how strong sintered ones can be.
-Even though the latter lack the glass to cement particles together and do not develop crystalline mesh matrices their particle size distributions, density and the much higher temperatures to which they are fired produce surprising strength.
+Even though the latter lack the glass to cement particles together, when their particle size distributions are tuned to produce maximum density and surface contact their higher firing temperatures produce surprising strength.
 Low fired ware can also be very strong if a low melting glass (like a frit) is incorporated into the recipe (e.g. Zero3 stoneware and porcelain).

 The unglazed surface of the left piece has a sheen, it is a product of glass development during firing to cone 6.
 That body is a 50:50 mix of a cone 8 stoneware and a low fire earthenware red (a material that would normally be melted by this temperature).
 Together they produce this dense, almost zero-porosity ceramic.
 The unglazed surface on the right looks more like plaster, and it is absorbent, about 5% porosity.
 It is a mix of the same stoneware but with 50% ball clay.
 The refractory ball clay assures that the stoneware, which was already inadequately vitreous, is even more so.
 As you can imagine, the left piece is far stronger.